urbanjost/M_unicode/README.md

 ! additional methods
 use M_unicode, only : &
-   upper,   lower,   sort,  expandtabs,     & pad,      join,   fmt
+   upper,   lower,   sort,  expandtabs, & pad,      join,   fmt,   expand

 ! operators (and overloads) and assignment
 ! using Unicode codepoints (NOT dictionary order)